-Special Revelation: “In 25 Years of Work and Specialization in This Field, I Have Never Encountered Anything Like This”
+Special Revelation: “In 25 Years of Work and Specialization in This Field

-A Letter of Appreciation and Amazement
+A letter of appreciation and amazement

-In honor of Rabbi Eliezer Berland
+To the honorable Rabbi Eliezer Berland

 "Shuvu Banim"